creare-com/pydem/README.md

  * `chunk_size_slp_dir`: Chunk size for slopes_directions calculation.
 Default `512`.
  * `chunk_overlap_slp_dir`: Overlap to use for resolving slopes and directions at chunk edges.
 Default `4`.
  * `fill_flats`: Fill/interpolate the elevation for flat regions before calculating slopes and directions.
 The direction cannot be calculated in regions where the slope is 0 because the nominal elevation is all the same.
-This can happen in very gradual terrain or in lake and river beds.
+This can happen in very gradual terrain or in lake and river beds, particularly when the input elevation is composed of integers.
 When `True`, the elevation is interpolated in those regions so that a reasonable slope and direction can be calculated.
 Default `True`.
  * `fill_flats_below_sea`: Interpolate the elevation for flat regions that are below sea level.
 Water will never flow out of these "pits", so in many cases you can ignore these regions and achieve faster processing times.
 Default `False`.
  * `fill_flats_source_tol`: When filling flats, the algorithm finds adjacent "source" pixels and "drain" pixels for each flat region and interpolates the elevation using these data points.
 This sets the tolerance for the elevation of source pixels above the flat region (i.e. shallow sources are used as sources but not steep cliffs).
 Default `1`.
  * `fill_flats_peaks`: Interpolate the elevation for flat regions that are "peaks" (local maxima).
 These regions have a higher elevation than all adjacent pixels, so there are no "source" pixels to use for interpolation.
 When `True`, a single pixel is selected approximately in the center of the flat region as the "peak"/"source".
 Default `True`.
  * `fill_flats_pits`: Interpolate the elevation for flat regions that are "pits" (local minima).
 These regions have a lower elevation than all adjacent pixels, so there are no "drain" pixels to use for interpolation.
 When `True`, a single pixel is selected approximately in the center of the flat region as the "pit"/"drain".
-Defalut `True`.
+Default `True`.

  *UCA*